-- A Time and Effort Report form is available on the Title III website or may be made available by request.
-Activity Directors, Administrative assistants, secretaries, faculty/staff, graduate student assistants are required to complete and submit a Time and Effort Report monthly. - 2.
-The report should be signed by the employee and the Activity Director. - 3.
-The report must be submitted to the Title III Office by the 5th day of each month
+- 1. Activity Directors, Administrative assistants, secretaries, faculty/staff, graduate student assistants are required to complete and submit a Time and Effort Report monthly (if effort is assigned to grant).
+See additional conditions for Telework Log Reporting on page 14. - 2.
+The report should be signed by the employee and approved by the Activity Director. - 3.
+The report must be submitted to the Title III Office by the 5th day of each month.